Return to all projects

 We needed to bring sharper focus to the brand’s positioning, tell a more cohesive story, and show up with consistency across every touchpoint, without losing what made it warm, local, and real.

 I created “German Inspired, Melbourne Brewed” to fuse Burnley’s traditional brewing know-how with its youthful, vibrant local presence.
 Blending tradition and innovation in one line; it’s simple, memorable, and says exactly who Burnley is: a brewery rooted in heritage but built for now.
+The new line was rolled out across every can, displayed at events and baked into the brand’s central story

 I made sure Burnley’s values were front and centre.
-From formalising community programs and revitalising messaging around a sustainable brew series to launching new projects like Community Kegs and collabs with underrepresented voices, we our values part of the story.
+From formalising community programs and revitalising messaging around a sustainable brew series to launching new projects like Community Kegs and collabs with underrepresented voices, we made our values part of the story.
 Everything we did was communicated clearly, so people actually saw it, got it, and cared.

 The slogan stuck.
 Pubs, bottle shops, and punters started quoting it in menus, social posts and reviews.
 That kind of organic pickup made Burnley easier to remember, talk about, and share – no extra explaining needed.
+Internally, it became a compass for everything from product launches to venue tweaks, keeping everything aligned with that blend of old and new.

 We leaned into our lager expertise, and the market responded.
 People started calling Burnley 'champions of lager in Australia' and recognised the skill behind our beers through awards and social posts.
 Burnley came to stand for quality, care, and classic brewing done right.